The Queen of Spain's Beard: Plot

 The year is 1492 and Europe is in disarray as nations go to war and kingdoms rise and fall.
 In England, Richard IV's court throbs with activity as he and his noblemen plan for war.
 The King must secure Spain's allegiance in a war with France, and commands his son, Harry, Prince of Wales, to marry the Spanish Infanta.
 Harry reveals that he is already engaged to a long list of European princesses (and one prince), and so the duty falls to Richard's forgotten son, Edmund, Duke of Edinburgh.

 Edmund, meanwhile, has been trying unsuccessfully to woo the ladies of the court.
 After a woman pushes him off the castle ramparts in revulsion because she was expecting Harry, Edmund renounces women.
 His resolve is weakened when he learns that his father has arranged his marriage to the Infanta Maria Escalosa of Spain and he grows excited when he imagines her as a beautiful princess.
 The Infanta arrives at court and Edmund is horrified to discover that she is ugly, morbidly obese, and sexually voracious.
-Facilitated by her ever-present interpreter, Don Speekingleesh, she declares undying love for Edmund.
+Facilitated by her ever-present and annoying interpreter, Don Speekingleesh, she declares undying love for Edmund.
 Terrified, Edmund retreats to work out a way of getting out of the marriage, which is to take place the following day.

 Baldrick hatches a plan: if Edmund can convince the Infanta that he "prefers the intimate company of men", she will not be willing to marry him.
 Baldrick suggests he follow the example of Earl of Doncaster, which Edmund is initially reticent to do until he realises that no one would ever marry the Earl of Doncaster except, perhaps, the Duke of Beaufort.
-Edmund then puts on flamboyant clothes and makeup, adopts stereotypically camp mannerisms and minces his way into court - only to be mistaken for the Earl of Doncaster by his father.
+Edmund then puts on flamboyant clothes and makeup, adopts stereotypically camp mannerisms and minces his way into court - only to be mistaken for the Earl of Doncaster by his father, and his brother to believe that his attire is part of his stag do.
 Unfortunately, the Infanta misunderstands Edmund's appearance as an attempt to wear traditional Spanish dress to delight her, and her lust for him is kindled further.